zeyunlu/zeyunlu.github.io/_pages/about.md

 ---

 Hello!
 My name is Zeyun Lu (鲁泽沄).
-I'm a PhD student in [Biostatistics](https://preventivemedicine.usc.edu/divisions/biostatistics/graduate-programs-in-biostatistics-epidemiology/){:target="_blank"} at [Keck School of Medicine, University of Southern California (USC)](https://keck.usc.edu/){:target="_blank"}.
+I'm a PhD candidate in Biostatistics at Keck School of Medicine, University of Southern California.

-My research interest is to develop statistical methods leveraging summary-based data (e.g. GWAS) and molecular reference panels from multiple ancestry groups to better understand the genetic architecture for complex diseases.
-I have very good fortune to be advised by [Dr. Nicholas Mancuso](https://www.mancusolab.com/){:target="_blank"}.
+My research interest is to develop causal inference methods on the genetic architecture of complex diseases.
+I have the very good fortune to be advised by [Dr. Nicholas Mancuso](https://www.mancusolab.com/){:target="_blank"}.
+I'm also co-advised by [Dr. Alexander Gusev](http://gusevlab.org/){:target="_blank"} from Dana-Farber Cancer Institute/Harvard Medical School on one of my dissertation research projects.

-You can find my CV [here](./assets/pdf/Lu_Zeyun_CV.pdf){:target="_blank"} (last updated on 02/22/2022).
+You can find my CV [here](./assets/pdf/Lu_Zeyun_CV_web.pdf){:target="_blank"} (last updated on 10/29/2022).

-You can PM me on twitter (upper left corner), or zeyunlu at usc[dot]edu.
+I'm very happy to talk about my research projects and sciences with you.
+Please feel free to PM me on Twitter (upper left corner).

 ***In whom all the treasures of wisdom and knowledge are hidden.
 (Col.2:3)***